 Tenants must make an offer to the landlord by way of the representing agent.
 Once the offer is accepted, a tenancy agreement or contract will be created.
 Tenants should familiarise themselves with this document as it will set out the rights, responsibilities and rules pertaining to the property and those involved.

 A tenancy agreement is a legal document that must be signed in person, usually in the letting agents’ office, by both the tenant and the landlord.
 The representing agent will commission an independent inventory report, detailing the contents and condition of the property - a vital document that will be called upon during any disputes.
 The tenant must understand the role of an inventory and agree it fairly represents the property they are renting.
-The final step of reserving a rental property is paying the deposit, any administration fees and the first monthly rental.
+The final step of reserving a rental property is paying the necessary deposits and the first period’s rental.

 The end of a tenancy